athyfr/python-tk-calculator-project/devlog.md

 34. (at home) worked on getting NixOS development environment working.

 35. Worked on module loader and begun tree traversal function.

+## Feb 24th, 2026

+36. Worked on textbook; finished reading through and note-taking Gaussian elimination.

+37. Added TODO file; used for planning improvements to structure and marking things to do that are not strictly assigned by teacher.

+38. Updated goals.md

+39. REFLECTION

+## Feb 25th, 2026

+40. Finished textbook section 1.3, and moving on to 1.4.

+41. Confused a little about reduced row echelon form; looking at [GeeksforGeeks article](https://www.geeksforgeeks.org/maths/reduced-row-echelon-form/) for guidance.
+Figured it out.

+42. Started [`gaussian_elimination` subproject.](subprojects/gaussian_elimination) Creating `Matrix` class.